Teaching and learning strategy

 Course Director : Dr Jonathan Vickery

-How can the arts and culture contribute to a better world?
+How can the arts and culture contribute to developing a better world?
 This unique programme will give you the opportunity to explore the relationship between arts, creative and cultural enterprise and development.
 You will look at arts and cultural enterprises making a difference, in both ‘advanced’ and ‘developing’ countries, including post-communist societies, religious republics and conflict zones as well as in small-scale local economies.
 You will examine the management systems and policies which lie behind these activities.
 You will consider the global sustainability agenda, and the growing support for culture and development from the UN, EU and OECD.
 Through the course, you will develop your own strategies for applying creative arts and enterprise to produce social transformation, innovation and sustainable communities.